laurentpayot/purescript-for-elm-developers/README.md

 - Server Side Rendering is [supported](https://flame.asafe.dev/rendering).

 Note: If GitHub errors like "Empty reply from server" during `pnpm spago install flame`, remove the erroneous packages directories from the /.spago folder and try `pnpm spago build` to reinstall them.

+### Vite setup

+When using [PureScript IDE for VS code](https://marketplace.visualstudio.com/items/nwolverson.ide-purescript) the project is built every time you save a file.
+There is no need for a special Vite plugin.
+Just import `output/Main/index.js` in your Vite `main.js` file.